okha17/CECS-326-LAB-3-Semaphores/README.md

 # CECS-326-LAB-3-Semaphores
-The goal of this assignment is to become familiar with semaphores in POSIX-based operating systems.
-You may have noticed that your fish might have acted a bit erratic!
-Your assignmentis to modifyswim_millwhich you created with Assignment #3 to include a semaphore to control accessto critical resources
+Added semaphores to CECS 326 LAB 2: Concurrent Processing and Shared Memory.
+Modified swim_mill  to include a semaphore to control access to critical resources such as the shared memory.